wso2/kubernetes-ei/README.md

 ### Advance

+**Note**: We consider Helm to be the primary source of installation of WSO2 product deployment patterns in Kubernetes environments.
+Hence, pure Kubernetes resources for product deployment patterns will be deprecated from 6.5.0.3 onwards.
+Please adjust your usage accordingly.

 * [A clustered deployment of WSO2 Enterprise Integrator's Integrator profile with Integrator Analytics support](advanced/integrator-analytics/README.md)

 * [Clustered deployments of WSO2 Enterprise Integrator's Integrator and Broker profile with Integrator Analytics support](advanced/integrator-broker-analytics/README.md)